madskjeldgaard/hyaline.systems-public/content/_index.md

 - Interactive arts and real-time audio
 - Electronics design + Arduino, Raspberry Pi, Linux and embedded
 - Audio and music production, including spatial audio and generative music
-- Low-level programming in C++ and Rust
+- Low-level programming in C++, Juce and Rust
 - Teaching/talks

 ... among other things.